-Perhaps your pencil started its story as a tree in Brazil… your plastic water bottle was created from oil originating as far away as Saudi Arabia… your phone contains metal originating from the likes of Asia, South America and Africa!
+Perhaps your pencil started its story as a tree in Asia… your plastic water bottle was created from oil originating as far away as the Middle East… your avocado came from South America!

 So,where do you start?